JasonBock/Rocks/docs/Overview.md

 ### Mocking Indexers

-Indexers are not something a lot of .NET developers use, but if you do, you can mock them in Rocks:
+Indexers are not something a lot of .NET developers use, but if you do, you can mock them in Rocks.
+An `Indexers()` extension method is created to set indexer get and set expectations.
+Following the naming convention of an indexer in C#, the `This()` extension method allows you to set the expectations:

 ```csharp
 public interface IHaveIndexer